 Doing some physical activity is better than none.
 Research shows that those who increase activity levels from nothing to something gain the most health benefits.
 The more active people become, the more health benefits will be gained, however it will be proportionally harder to gain more health benefits when people are very active.
 For optimal health benefits you should participate in at least 150 minutes of moderate intensity physical activity per week.
 Inactive people are best to start with small amounts of physical activity and gradually increase duration, frequency and intensity over time.
 Inactive adults, older adults and those with disease limitations will have added health benefits when becoming more active.

-The Australian Bureau of Statistics (2013) indicate that only 35.2% of Australians are of normal weight and 62.8% and overweight or obese.
+The Australian Bureau of Statistics (2017-2018) indicate that two thirds (67.0%) of Australian adults were overweight or obese (12.5 million people), an increase from 63.4% in 2014-15.
+The National Health Survey (2018) reports 15% of Australian adults met the Physical Activity Guidelines.
 Ensuring that you are within a healthy weight range is one way to reduce your risk of chronic disease, however your level of fitness is also very important.

 Loprinzi, P.D., Lee, H., & Cardinal, B.J.
 (2013).
 Dose response association between physical activity and biological, demographic, and perceptions of health variables.
 Obesity Facts: The European Journal of Obesity, Vol. 6, 380-392.